Vermont’s Benchmark Plan

 The health care services that all health plans are now required to cover are called “Essential Health Benefits.”
 These benefits include:

 • Ambulatory patient services

 • Maternity and newborn care

 • Mental health and substance use disorder services, including behavioral health treatment

 • Laboratory services

 • Preventive and wellness services and chronic disease management

 • Pediatric services, including oral and vision care

 As for prescription drugs, Vermont qualified health plans are required by federal regulations to offer the greater of one drug in each category or class or the same number of drugs as the BCBSVT benchmark plan.
 Read a detailed description of Vermont’s benchmark plan, which includes the submission count of prescription drugs for each class and category.
 Since there are more than one drug for some class levels, Vermont adopted the BCBSVT plan for prescription drugs.
-You can also view the methodology used for classifying the prescription drugs.
+You can also view the to federal regulation for prescription drug classification: 45 CFR §156.122.